LEGOPurpleBrick/PurpleBrick/README.md

 Once this button is clicked, a **Stop hook** button will replace it, which when clicked will stop PurpleBrick from interacting with the game.

 The left panel has the following checkboxes:
 * **Enable hotkeys** - this enables PurpleBrick's custom hotkey functions, each of the hotkey is described next to it's relevant function.
+Hotkeys currently only work for Player 1.
 * **N0CUT5** - this enables the effects of the N0CUT5 code without needing to put it in manually.
 The code makes cutscenes skippable from new game.
 * **Streaming Display** - this enables the debug feature of the same name, which will display when a map file is being dynamically loaded into the memory.
 This feature is mostly for fun, it does not serve a bigger purpose other than being able to find out in more detail how the streaming system works.
 The code from this debug feature was seemingly accidentally removed from games past LEGO Pirates of the Caribbean, meaning PurpleBrick also cannot enable this feature for games that came out after that.
               <img width="343" height="35" alt="Streaming Display Example" src="https://github.com/user-attachments/assets/54a5cee7-7c9c-4ef2-b15f-6d9c4e6ec2ac" />